nuriel77/iri-playbook/docs/faq.rst

 Where can I get a fully synced database to help kick start my node
 ==================================================================

-For the sake of the community, I regularly create a copy of a fully synced database.
+For the sake of the community, I regularly create a copy of the database snapshot files.
+NOTE: The current database only contains the snapshot files.
+The full DB is no longer available since IRI version 1.6.0.

 You can use the ``iric`` tool to download and install the database :ref:`iric`, or update manually using the following instructions: